 Klima is a collection of gorgeous fishermen’s cottages.
 The houses are all painted brightly, with the sea lapping against them.
 It’s very picturesque & with a welcome restaurant in the centre for some shade & a chance to cool off.

 Round Island Boat Tour

 This was the 2nd time I’d visited Milos & my second boat tour.
 I can report that not all are created equal!
 This time we opted to go with Eleni Sailboats & I would highly recommend the company.
 It was owned by the same family business as our hotel & clearly nurtured in the same way to make the experience special.
 The tour was €90 per person (cash only), payable on the day.

-I was so blown away by the beauty of Milos that I have dedicating a whole blog post to it:
+I was so blown away by the beauty of Milos that I have dedicated 2 whole blog posts to it: